12 Hours Hastings

 112 Warren Street North, Hastings

 Real World provides treats for the body and hands.
-Using plant-based ingredients that are pure, nourishing and safe for you and your entire family, they are a simple pleasure to be enjoyed daily.
-All Real World lotions and potions are made in Hawkes Bay, and their Hastings refillery is the ideal place to try the products and then take some home with you.
+Using plant-based ingredients that are pure, nourishing, and safe for you and your entire family, they are a simple pleasure to be enjoyed daily.
+All Real World lotions and potions are made in Hawkes Bay and their Hastings refillery is the ideal place to try the products and take some home with you.

 11.30am: Shopping at La Petite Chocolate

 Chocolate fans step this way.
 That’s everyone, right?
 The team at La Petite Chocolate have come together with a love of chocolate and a passion for ethical and sustainable business practices.
 They truly love what they do… and it shows!
 Will you stay safe with the divine milk chocolate (one of the creamiest and most balanced Milk Chocolate you will ever try) or try something new with the Smoked Chilli & Lime, an invigorating and tantalising experience that will leave you wanting more?
 Let the heat of the chilli slowly build and release its subtle smokiness.
 It’s more than your average bar.